 Most people have some valuable possessions or information they want to safeguard.
 It could be their personal or financial documents, last will and testament, jewelry, or other valuable belongings.
 Each of these items should be protected in a different manner – you shouldn’t store all of them in a safe deposit box, and you shouldn’t store all of them at home.

-The type of valuable you are safeguarding will determine how it should be stored.
+The type of valuables you are safeguarding will determine how it should be stored.
 You may have antiques or collectibles you wish to display.
 A locked display case will probably be a good option for that.
-If you have guns, potentially dangerous valuables, or belongings you don’t wish to display, then consider a gun safe or other safe that is too large and heavy to carry out the door (small fireproof lockboxes are easily carried and can be more easily broken into than some of the better rated home safes).
+If you have guns, potentially dangerous valuables, or belongings you don’t wish to display, then consider a gun safe or another safe that is too large and heavy to carry out the door (small fireproof lockboxes are easily carried and can be more easily broken into than some of the better-rated home safes).

 Tip: Make sure you have your valuable items documented for insurance reasons.
 Perform a home inventory to document your valuables and make sure you have enough homeowner’s insurance.

 What to Put in a Safety Deposit Box

 A safety deposit box serves several functions – namely keeping your important documents or other items in a secure, off-site location.
 In many cases, a safety deposit is probably safer than a lock box in your home – it is more difficult to break into and limits access.
 But that limited access can also be a problem if you need quick access to certain documents or other valuables.

 For that reason, you don’t want to keep documents or other valuables you may need at a moment’s notice, including your passport, original copies of your will, estate plans, power of attorney, burial preference, medical documents, living will, and similar items.
 In the event of your death it may take a court order to unseal your safety deposit box, causing a delay in settling your estate.
 You should leave copies of your will with your estate executor and your attorney.

 Personal items to keep in a safety deposit box: